wp-plugins/moodlight/readme.txt

 1. Moodlight options
 2. Moodlight stats
 3. Moodlight front
+4. Moodlight stats

 == Frequently Asked Questions ==
 = 1.
 How to add templates functions to your current template ? =
-You can see the Moodlight page on Boolean.me : http://www.boolean.me/moodlight
+You can see the Moodlight page on Boolean.me : http://www.boolean.me/wp-moodlight

 == Notes ==
 - Thanks to John Chavarria for en_EN.
 - Thanks to Anthony Catel for colors functions
 - Thanks to http://www.cafe-froid.net for percent function.
-- A backlink for boolean.me on line 323 [moodlight.php], you can remove it.
-- A blank img on line 323 [moodlight.php] for stats, please don't remove.
+- moodlight_ping is used for stats and a future project.
+You can disable this function : $moodlight_pings = NULL; in moodlight.php [line 36]